keypartner/docker-images/jboss10-MySql/readme.md

 # Web application example with Wildfly 10 and MySql containers

-## Run container MySQL with VOLUMES (specifies the volume to you more comfortable)
+## Run MySQL containerwith VOLUMES (specifies the volume to you more comfortable)
 ```
 docker run \
 --name mysqldbVol \